Storm leaves 3 dead in Pennsylvania and about 500K customers without power

-PITTSBURGH — (AP) — A powerful storm downed trees and power lines, leaving more than half a million customers in Pennsylvania, Ohio and neighboring states in the dark on Wednesday morning, with officials reporting at least three deaths.
+A powerful storm downed trees and power lines, leaving more than half a million customers in Pennsylvania, Ohio and neighboring states in the dark on Wednesday, with officials reporting at least three deaths.

+To the west, flash flood warnings were issued across much of southern Oklahoma and northern Texas on Wednesday as slow-moving thunderstorms dropped record rainfall, grounding flights and forcing some evacuations.

-More than 425,000 customers were without power in Pennsylvania and another 40,000 were in the dark in Ohio by midday Wednesday, according to PowerOutage.us, a website that tracks outages.
+More than 425,000 customers were without power in Pennsylvania and another 40,000 were in the dark in Ohio, according to PowerOutage.us, a website that tracks outages.
 Neighboring states, including Michigan, New York and West Virginia also reported thousands of outages.

 “This is a natural disaster, folks, the level of which we don’t see very regularly,” said Matthew Brown, the emergency services chief for Pennsylvania's Allegheny County.
 Brown warned at a news conference that another storm was forecast to arrive on Thursday.